Mike Simpson: Ukraine

 In 2022, Simpson voted to provide approximately $14 billion to the government of Ukraine.

 Social issues

 Simpson supports efforts to make it illegal to desecrate the American flag.

 Abortion

 Simpson is anti-abortion.
 He has a zero rating from NARAL Pro-Choice America and a 100% rating from the National Right to Life Committee for his voting record on abortion.
 He opposes using federal monies to fund abortions, embryonic stem cell research, restricting the transport of minors over state lines to receive abortions, partial-birth abortions except to save a mother's life and human cloning.
 He supports cutting federal funding of Planned Parenthood.

-Affirmative action

-Simpson has a 28% rating from the NAACP for his affirmative action-related voting record.

-Cannabis

-Simpson has a "D" rating from NORML for his voting history on cannabis-related causes.
-He opposes veterans having access to medical marijuana if recommended by their Veterans Health Administration doctor and if it is legal for medicinal purposes in their state of residence.

-Civil rights

-Simpson had a 38% rating from the American Civil Liberties Union for his civil rights voting record in the 117th Congress as of November 2021.

-LGBT rights

-Simpson has had a zero score from the Human Rights Campaign for his LGBT voting record as recently as the 115th Congress, but in the 117th Congress he received a 14, in part for his votes for the Respect for Marriage Act and the Violence Against Women Act.

 Big Tech

 In 2022, Simpson was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2021, an antitrust package that would crack down on corporations for anti-competitive behavior.